expressjs/expressjs.com/_includes/readmes/morgan.md

 #### log file rotation

-Simple app that will log all requests in the Apache combined format to one log file per day in the `log/` directory using the [rotating-file-stream module](https://www.npmjs.com/package/rotating-file-stream).
+Sample app that will log all requests in the Apache combined format to one log file per day in the `log/` directory using the [rotating-file-stream module](https://www.npmjs.com/package/rotating-file-stream).